-Highlight DO Units and press enter to open a submenu that will allow you to select the dissolved oxygen units displayed on the run screen.
+Highlight DO Units and press enter to open a submenu that allows you to select the dissolved oxygen units to be displayed on the Run screen.
 Highlight the desired unit(s) and press enter to enable or disable.
 An enabled dissolved oxygen unit will have an 'X' in the box next to it.
 Highlight the ESC-Exit box and press enter to save any changes and to close the DO units submenu.